 Deciding the size of the position for the next trade is a two question process:

-2. What is the position size that maximizes the probability of meeting my account growth goal while minimizing the probability of suffering a serious loss?
+- What is the position size that maximizes account growth while minimizing the probability of suffering a serious loss?

 Modeling Trading System Performance is a sequel to my earlier book, Quantitative Trading Systems.
 The focus of this book is on the practicalities of trading as a business.
 Key topics include: